 The 'beach' is abutted by a concrete, tidal pool but there are plenty of takers for a plodge and just about enough sand to go around.

-Throw in a lido and a big ol' boating lake and that's a fun-for-all-the-family afternoon out, at least it would be in normal times.
+Throw in a lido and a big old boating lake and that's a fun-for-all-the-family afternoon out, at least it would be in normal times.
 Things aren't fully up-and-running following Lockdown 1.0™ so what better time for a wander, eh?

 While we're here, is it lee-doh or lie-doh?
-SlyBob are still not sure but, either way, just call it an outdoor pool man!
+SlyBob's never quite sure but, either way, just call it an outdoor pool man!

 Bateman's Tower is pure folly and not for lookout as first thought.